-Position: Senior Research Scientist, Field: Plant & Food Research, Auckland, Organisation: Food Innovation – Appetite Control
+Position: Senior Research Scientist, Food Innovation, Plant & Food Research.

 Dr John Ingram grew up on a farm in the Waikato and discovered the world of science whilst attending high school in Hamilton.

 Science was my favourite subject at school, particularly biology, in which I had some great teachers at high school.